 One of the world’s very rare jewelry museums stands proudly on the foothills of Athens where the founder Ilias Lalaounis’ original 1927 family home and jewelry workshop was located in a meticulously renovated building.
 The internationally acclaimed goldsmith, artist, and businessman left a great legacy and a still tremendously successful brand when he passed away in 2013.
 Ilias Lalaounis has received many awards for his art with the most important being that of the French Academy of Fine Arts in 1990, as the only jeweler ever to be an elected member.
 His revival of ancient gold has been the impetus behind the extended museum cultural program.
-4,500 precious jewelry and decorative pieces from his 50 collections he created between 1957 and 2002 are a whole treasure to marvel at.
+4,500 precious jewelry and decorative pieces from the 50 collections he created between 1957 and 2002 are a whole treasure to marvel at.
 The versatility of the items inspired by the history of world art, ancient Greek art, social aspects in the second half of the 20th century, science, technology, nature, and children’s designs, has wowed art lovers, shoppers, and luxury connoisseurs, throughout the years when they were exhibited across the globe for promotional and artistic reasons.
 Jewelry pieces drawing imagery from biology under the microscope and astronomy are among the most impressive in a very dense and rich collection.
 Today, through the one-of-a-kind ‘Jewelry Artist in Residence’ program, international artists in the field of handmade jewelry and traditional crafts have also the opportunity to absorb for a few months the aura of creativity and the energy of a vibrant audience in this immensely important private cultural institution.
-All necessary measures are currently taken to ensure a safe visit in the era of COVID-19 and some of these programs are being reviewed in response to the pandemic.
-Yet, the museum’s team of experts is always resourceful in finding ways to get the international community of artists involved in new, fascinating initiatives, so stay tuned.

 Established in 1930 by art collector Antonis Benakis of a family of Greek politicians and intellectuals in their mansion on the most museum-studded spectacular avenue in Athens, across the National Garden, this is a very interesting institution dedicated to Greek culture, with a permanent collection of Greek works of art from the prehistorical to the modern times.
 The museum originally housed a collection that included Islamic art (more than 37,000 Islamic and Byzantine objects), Chinese porcelain, and exhibits on toys, yet after its extensive renovation and the contribution of various donors, these precious items moved to thematic satellite museums in various locations and suburbs across Athens.